Robert Ben Rhoades

 Robert Ben Rhoades (born November 22, 1945), also known as the Truck Stop Killer, is an American serial killer and rapist.
 He is confirmed to have tortured and killed at least two couples in Illinois and Texas in 1989 and 1990, and is additionally suspected of torturing, raping, and killing more than fifty women between 1975 and 1990, based on data about his truck routes and women who went missing during those years and who met the profile of his preferred victims.
+He was also arrested two times for different reasons before even being an adult.
 At the time he was caught, Rhoades claimed to have engaged in these activities for fifteen years.

 Early life

 Rhoades was raised by his mother in his formative years, as his father was a soldier in the United States Army and was stationed in West Germany.
 Rhoades was attending elementary school when his father returned from duty overseas.
 After his father was discharged from the military, he found work as a firefighter.
 Rhoades was active in his schools' extracurricular activities and involved himself with various sports and other programs, including football, wrestling, choir, and French club.
 Rhoades's criminal involvement during his high school years consisted of an arrest in 1961 at age 16 for tampering with a vehicle, and an arrest for public fighting in 1962 at age 17.

 After graduating from Thomas Jefferson High School in Council Bluffs in 1964, he joined the Marine Corps.
 During the same year, his father was arrested for molesting a 12-year-old girl, and subsequently committed suicide while awaiting trial.
 Rhoades was dishonorably discharged from the military for his involvement in a robbery.
 After his dishonorable discharge from the Marines, he attended college but dropped out.
 He later attempted to join a law enforcement agency, but was rejected for his dishonorable discharge from the Marine Corps.
 Rhoades married three times, having a son with his first wife.
 Subsequently, he found work in stores, supermarkets, warehouses, and restaurants.
 Eventually, he became a long-haul trucker.
 During the 1980s, Rhoades developed interests, including involving himself in the BDSM scene.
 It was during this time that he allegedly verbally, physically, and sexually abused his third wife, Deborah Rhoades.